- Home >

 - weight of the person not exceeding 110 kilograms;

-- height not exceeding 190 centimeters.
+- height not exceeding 190 centimetres.

 In order to approve a product, it must have passed certain safety tests relating to load, mass and dimensions.